 This isn’t to say Ferrari isn’t an amazing brand as it obviously is, but they haven’t done much over the past 10 years to notably turn heads.
 As opposed to what Aston Martin did with the DB10 and all the Lamborghini and even new supercar brands coming into the game with the easier access to technology and better engineering knowledge!

-Looking into the rental markets also gives us a good idea of how expensive Ferrari Hire costs start at around £500 so from that point of view they clearly aren’t the most sort after anymore.
+Looking into the rental markets also gives us a good idea of how expensive Ferrari Hire & general supercar hire costs start at around £500 so from that point of view they clearly aren’t the most sort after anymore.
 This is based on UK prices but I think this is the same worldwide, if you asked people to name the best supercar since 2000 it is unlikely that many people would select a Ferrari model and I think this is where the problem lies.
 Ferrari aren’t moving forward quick enough, it might seem harsh but it is the case and (in most cases) other supercar brands are, so in the next couple of years they might lose their “best brand of all time” position.